cricket007/Kafka-Zookeeper-with-Vault/README.md

 &nbsp;&nbsp; -The Kafka ASG has 5

+&nbsp;&nbsp; -The Kafka Connect ASG has 3

 &nbsp;&nbsp; -The Vault ASG has 1

 &nbsp;&nbsp; -The Management ASG has 3

+- The Kafka Connect nodes have been set up in distributed mode, but has no connectors defined

 - VPC peering allows traffic between the two

 - The ASG intances get allocated valid Name tags (and DNS names) via instance tracking DynamoDB tables.
 DynamoDB tables were used instead of s3 objects because of issues with latency and race conditions.
 Often instances would get the same names on environment creation.
-The kafka connect ASG is yet to be changed to do this - they are place holders.
 If you wish to use S3, there is commented code both in the Packer and Terraform files that show you how to do this.

 - The Management instances have two pre-installed kafka and zookeeper management tools